PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_Latest.md

 # Safe Mode Toggle - AXY+Start

+* As a reminder, all commands including this one utilize the hardware buttons specified, regardless of remapping.
 * To turn off Safe Mode, you have to hold the key combination for about 1 second, to prevent accidental activation.
   * Turning Safe Mode back on has no delay.
 * This is required to make any changes on the controller, to prevent you from reconfiguring things during gameplay.